-Faculty: Associate Professor Steven Geisz (Philosophy and Religion), Co-Coordinator; Associate Professor Elizabeth Littell-Lamb (History), Co-Coordinator; Assistant Professor Liv Coleman (Government and World Affairs); Assistant Professor Daniel Dooghan (English).
+Faculty: Professor Steven Geisz (Philosophy and Religion), Co-Coordinator; Associate Professor Elizabeth Littell-Lamb (History), Co-Coordinator; Associate Professor Liv Coleman (Political Science and International Studies); Assistant Professor Daniel Dooghan (English).

 The Department of Philosophy and Religion, the Department of Languages and Linguistics, and the Department of Government, History and Sociology each contribute key courses to the Asian Studies Minor.

 The minor in Asian studies focuses on the history, culture and politics of East Asia, Southeast Asia and the Indian Subcontinent.
 It provides students with an understanding of the interdisciplinary field of Asian studies.
 Students take 24 credit hours of courses from lists of eligible electives.
 The minor helps prepare students for careers in business, government and nonprofit/non-governmental organizations, and is designed to enhance the marketability of those applying to law schools, MBA programs and graduate schools in various disciplines.